DinoChiesa/Apigee-OAuth-CC-and-JWT/README.md

   a token store, but Key management is a factor.
 If you use JWT, you must consider how to manage the signing keys.
 This includes key rotation, as well as publishing a list of public keys if you use RS/PS algorithms.

+## Support

+This example open-source configuration, and is not a supported part of Apigee.
+If you need assistance using it, you can try inquiring on [The Apigee Community Site](https://community.apigee.com).
+There is no service-level guarantee for responses to inquiries regarding this example.

+## License

+This material is Copyright 2020 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).